 Simply – Weight loss is totally dependent on energy balance – Calories in vs Calories out.

 You need to consume fewer calories than you burn.
 It really is that simple.

 The media as a whole like to talk about the latest diet trends low carb, sugar-free, vegan and even the carnivore diet.

 But when it comes down to it – no matter what rules you set when you obtain your calories, from a purely fat loss perspective you need to consume less than what you burn.

-How do I do this you may ask? – work out your own caloric deficit by clicking the following link…
+How do I do this you may ask? – work out your own caloric deficit by clicking using the protein works Calorie Calculator

 It should help you figure out what your “maintenance calories” – the number of calories you need to maintain your current weight.

 It’s basic and there is a much more scientific approach – but for the general population, it’s a good start.

 With your maintenance calories in hand – we know – if we achieve below this number each day – or on average over a week then we will begin losing weight.

 So here likes the question of how aggressive should be in your weight loss strategy – studies suggest that whilst on paper an aggressive calorie deficit will result in more weight loss – it’s typically not sustainable.
 People are more likely to binge or “fall off the wagon” on an aggressive diet.